 3. Automated Maintenance and Disinfecting

 COVID-19 isn’t the first global pandemic.
 However, it may be the first such event that permanently normalizes a range of preventive and diagnostic tools, technologies, techniques and methodologies.
-It could rewrite how we deliver education and healthcare, conduct business and governance, and even how we socialize.
+It could rewrite how we deliver education and healthcare, conduct business and governance, and socialize.

 One novel application for robotics in healthcare could be a bright spot — literally — during the pandemic and a source of security for patients and staff alike afterward.